hawolt/audiosource-extension/README.md

 3. Wait for the redirect to take you to the Dashboard
 4. Click the Join button to make Hymnify join your Twitch Chat
 5. Promote Hymnify to moderator `/mod Hymnify`
+6. Add the website that you are using to the whitelist, for example `youtube.com`
+7. Enable the extension by turning it on, click on the red indicator (green: on, red: off)
-6. Use the command !song in your Chat, the cooldown is 15 seconds.
+8. Use the command !song in your Chat, the cooldown is 15 seconds.

 ## Setup using Nightbot (deprecated, scheduled for deletion)